- Where you can study

 An in-depth study of opportunities for agricultural/horticultural investments.
 An exploration, through in-field case studies, of alternative pathways to ownership, on-farm investment analysis and farm borrowing and lending.
 Relevant legislation affecting agricultural and horticultural businesses.

-View full course detailsCourse code: 161140 Agri-Statistics credits 15
+View full course detailsCourse code: 161140 Agricultural and Horticultural Statistics 15 credits

-An introduction to statistics in an agricultural context, including the presentation, analysis and interpretation of quantitative data.
+An introduction to statistics in an agricultural and horticultural context, including the presentation, analysis and interpretation of quantitative data.

 An integrated introductory course in soil science.
 An exploration of the interaction between soil and the environment, soil formation and morphology, soil physical, chemical, and biological properties and their influence on soil management, nutrient cycling, and soil-plant interactions.